erdemhalil/DIT341-GBGuessr/README.md

 When answering the questions correctly the user gets points, the total points for a quiz will get saved to the leaderboard.

 ### Pages

-* Home: 1-3 sentences describing what the page displays and what a user can do
 * Register: A page where the user can register.
 * Login: Login page so the user can authenticate themselves.
 * Map: Shows an overview of Gothenburg.
 Users can pick quizzes to complete.